Selecting Hair with Refine Edge in Photoshop CS5

 And here, after a quick touch up of the layer mask, is my final result:

 And there we have it!
 That's how to select hair in a photo using the powerful Refine Edge command in Photoshop CS5!
-Check out our Photo Retouching section for more Photoshop image editing tutorials!
+For more about Photoshop selection tools, see our How to make selections in Photoshop series.
+Or visit our Photoshop Basics section for more Photoshop topics!